34 Helpful Anxiety Statistics to Aid Your Battle in 2021

 19. US stats on psychological disorders show 10% of women develop PTSD at some point, compared to 4% of men.

-Trauma triggers also differ.
-Child sexual abuse and sexual assault are more common in females, while men’s PTSD is usually caused by an accident, somebody’s death, or combat, among the others.
+Anxiety disorders stats also show us that trauma triggers can differ.
+For example, child sexual abuse and sexual assault are more common in females, while men’s PTSD is usually caused by an accident, somebody’s death, or combat, among the others.

 20. Symptoms of social anxiety disorder usually appear at the sensitive age of 13.

 Over 75% of Americans tend to develop a social anxiety disorder when they become teenagers.
 The reasons vary, though social anxiety statistics report people whose first-degree blood relatives have it, have higher chances of developing the disorder themselves.